BelT26/RDFC/README.md

 The text for the home page was provided by Steve Wilson, the club manager.

+The club logo was created using Canva

+Raleway and Roboto fonts were imported from Google Fonts.

+The social media icons and the icons in the contact section were imported from Font Awesome

 #### Images
 Home page banner:  Mick Haupt / Unsplash.
 Social section: Rawpixel / Shutterstock